flutter-tizen/plugins/packages/wifi_info_flutter/README.md

 For detailed usage, see https://github.com/flutter/plugins/tree/master/packages/wifi_info_flutter/wifi_info_flutter#usage.

-## Supported devices

-This plugin is supported on these types of devices:

-- Galaxy Watch (running Tizen 4.0 or later)

 ## Required privileges

 To get network information using this plugin, add below lines under the `<manifest>` section in your `tizen-manifest.xml` file,